gassama94/Guess-my-number/README.md

 Here are the specific resources that I used during the development process:

-"The Complete JavaScript: From Zero to Expert!" by Jonas Schmedtmann - I followed this course to learn the fundamentals of JavaScript and how to build interactive web applications.

 Mozilla Developer Network (MDN) - I referred to the MDN documentation for information on various JavaScript functions and methods.

-Stack Overflow - I searched Stack Overflow for solutions to specific coding problems that I encountered during development.

-Google Fonts - I used the Google Fonts API to select and import the 'Lato' font for the game.
+[Google Fonts](https://fonts.google.com/specimen/Bruno+Ace+SC) - I used the Google Fonts API to select and import the 'Lato' font for the game.

-Flaticon - I used the Flaticon website to find the icons used in the game's UI.
+[Favicon](https://favicon.io/favicon-generator/) - I used the Flaticon website to find the icons used in the game's UI.

-Coolors - I used Coolors to generate a color palette for the game's UI.
+[Coolors](https://coolors.co/) - I used Coolors to generate a color palette for the game's UI.

 I would like to thank all of the above resources for providing me with valuable information and tools that helped me develop this game.
+[Guessmynumber](https://gassama94.github.io/Guess-my-number/).
+With Gitpod, the entire process was made much easier and streamlined.